Richrolls/ski-colorado/journals/anton_zaitsev.md

 3/29/23
 Followed along the coding of the Favorites, and how to organize its relation to users and resorts, respectively.
 Started working on the front-end with Alex and Richard.
 Implemented a basic Nav file, navigation in the App.js file, a basic MainPage file, and started working on the Login form.
 Will continuie tomorrow.

+3/30/23
+Continued developing the code for the login form component of the front-end.
+Was able to debug the styling via proper use of div and label tags.
+Was not successful at completing the form as of yet, as I am getting 422 errors.